sevenroediger/ScopeBO/README.md

 (1) Before first use: Follow the installation instructions steps 1–4 (see above).

-(2) Double-click the app (ScopeBO_App.app on MacOS or ScopeBO_App.bat on Windows).
+(2) Double-click the app (ScopeBO_App.zip on MacOS or ScopeBO_App.bat on Windows).

+*Note*: Unpack the zip folder on MacOS by double-clicking and then open the unpacked ScopeBO_App.app.

+*Note*: See the file [installation-instructions.txt](https://github.com/doyle-lab-ucla/ScopeBO/blob/main/installation_instructions.txt) for information on opening the app via the terminal or in case of security settings blocking the opening of the app.

 ---

 ### Notes

-* See the supporting information of our publication for detailed recommendations regarding search space curation, featurization, etc.
+* See the supporting information of our publication for detailed recommendations regarding search space curation, featurization, etc. This information is also provided in the app via the "?" help buttons.

-* The folder "Data" contains all publication data.
+* Publication data for our manuscript can be found [here](https://github.com/doyle-lab-ucla/ScopeBO_PublicationData).